dbasrai/dbasrai.github.io/special/nepotism.md

 No need to keep him in a dungeon, just make him sleep on a twin size bed in a studio apartment without AC, and he'll be begging dad to rescue him.

+again, this is all hypothetical, and legally I'm not supporting abducting preston bezos.
+I am saying that you CAN order chloroform online.
+I've done it.
+I ordered it off amazon prime actually.

 I will say, I don't think if you have rich parents, I don't think that makes you a bad person.
 Like, I don't think you should be ashamed if you're parents are rich.

 i just think you should have to disclose it. like when you walk into rooms and stuff. (likea  sex offender).